top of page

 · Learn parts independently at home so they are ready for rehearsal.

-· Attend all rehearsals during school and after school hours as required by director.
+· Attend all rehearsals during school and after school hours as required by Mr. Yucra.

-· Attend all performances during school and after school hours as required by director.
+· Attend all performances during school and after school hours as required by Mr. Yucra.

 · Attend all required field trips and outside performances.

-· Ask for permission from your director, in an email, to be excused from any class, rehearsal, or performance at least 30 days in advance, unless it is a medical or family emergency.
+· Ask for permission from Mr. Yucra, in an email, to be excused from any class, rehearsal, or performance at least 30 days in advance, unless it is a medical or family emergency, which should be notified as soon as possible.

 · Participate in District solo and ensembles.